tytydraco/yessleep/out/I_was_part_of_a_team_sent_to_investigate_an_anomaly_called_the_Badlands_I_was_the_only_one_who_made_it_out_alive.md

 Stretched across the narrow tunnel stood a blackened metal statue of a bull.
 It loomed at least thirty feet in the air.
 In its belly, I saw a raging inferno, the flames writhing and dancing in cyclonical currents.
 The bull’s eyes glowed a bright red like freshly-spilled blood.
 Its gaping maw grinned, showing off countless needle-sharp silver teeth.
 It had its giant blackened hands extended toward us, like a child showing off a toy.

 But in its smoking metal palms was no toy.
-Instead, I saw the burnt, smoldering body of many infants.
+Instead, I saw the burnt, smoldering bodies of many infants.

 A roaring emanated from the statue’s mouth, deafening as a gunshot.
 I covered my ears, turning away from the horrid sight.
 Even Snake and Katrina looked taken aback.